ibm-cloud-docs/vmwaresolutions/services/zerto_migration.md

       For more information, see [Zerto Migration Utility](https://help.zerto.com/bundle/Zerto.Migration.Utility.HTML.1.0/page/Migration_Utility_Prerequisites.htm){: external}.

-2. Open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+2. Open an {{site.data.keyword.IBM}} Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
 In the support ticket, ask for the following requirements:

    * Three sets of IPv4 addresses for network configuration.
    * An OVA image file for Linux ZVMA deployment.